 Other CMC Documents

-The Council was originally named The Council of Veteran, Vintage and Thoroughbred Motor Clubs (CVV&TMC).
+The Council, originally named The Council of Veteran, Vintage and Thoroughbred Motor Clubs (CVV&TMC).
 Being a somewhat unwieldy name, many enthusiasts referred to it as "Fred"; less of a mouthful.

 In November 2000 the Council became an incorporated body and was re-named The Council of Motor Clubs, Inc. or CMC.
 The CMC is, in turn, affiliated with the Australian Historic Motoring Federation (AHMF), a national organisation uniting similarly orientated councils from around Australia.